TheDammedGamer/DocStoreAPI/README.md

 	- [x] Verify Post Data and strip Generated Data.
 - [x] Redifne the Gates on the group controller and remove the exception when the object is null.
 - [x] Update User Is authorised by Buisness Area to support Admins.
-- [~] ~ Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.~
 - [x] Implement a search.
 	- [x] Use a class passed as the body to store the search Data with Queries for the Pagination etc.
 - [x] Update `BuisnessArea` and `Group` conrtollers to search by strings not ids.
-- [ ] Go through and ensure that Auditing is being stored in the database not in logs.
+- [ ] Go through and ensure that Auditing is being stored in the database.
+- [ ] Change Gates to a Single Generic Method.
+	- [x] Access Controller
+	- [x] Buisness Area Controller
+	- [x] Group Controller
-- [ ] Add more Logging on expections (Make sure they don't contain sensitive information).
+	- [ ] Document Controller
+	- [ ] Document Metadata Controller
 - [x] Change Namespaces to >
 	- [x] WebApi to DocStore.API.
 	- [x] Split Shared Code to Class Library in DocStore.Shared.
 	- [x] Client Code in DocStore.Client.
 - [x] Update to .net core 3.
-- [ ] Change Buisness Metadata to Dictionary<string, TValue> instead of a custom class so it would be easier to parse and add values to.
+- [x] Change Buisness Metadata to Dictionary<string, TValue> instead of a custom class so it would be easier to parse and add values to.
 - [ ] Add Unit Tests.
 - [ ] Add a Client library.
 - [ ] Add an example WPF app.